EndPointCorp/end-point-blog/2013/07/16/kamelopard-update-panoramic-camera.html.md

 author: Josh Tolley
 gh_issue_number: 834
 tags: google-earth, graphics, kamelopard, liquid-galaxy, open-source, ruby, tools
-title: Kamelopard update—Panoramic camera simulation, and splines have returned
+title: Kamelopard update—​Panoramic camera simulation, and splines have returned
 ---

 A few days ago I pushed Kamelopard version 0.0.12 to [RubyGems](https://rubygems.org/gems/kamelopard).
 This version includes a couple big items.
 The first of these is a new implementation of the spline code that was removed a while ago.
 As I mentioned in [a previous blog post](/blog/2013/04/15/creating-smooth-flight-paths-in-google), this original implementation was built in anticipation of an API that never materialized.
 The new version is built on the same API discussed in the previous post I mentioned, modified to support multidimensional functions.
 More information about these splines is available on the [wiki for Liquid Galaxy](https://github.com/liquidgalaxy/liquid-galaxy/wiki).